Apples have several properties that increase feelings of fullness, which may aid weight loss by reducing overall calorie intake.

 Water also lowers the calorie density of foods.
 For example, a medium-sized apple has about 95 calories.

 Eating fiber may slow the digestion of food and make you feel more full with fewer calories.
-For this reason, foods high in fiber may help you eat fewer total calories overall, which helps you lose weight (12).

 The filling effects of apples may reduce appetite and lead to weight reduction.

 Researchers also gave 50 people 3 apples, 3 pears, or 3 oat cookies per day.
 After 10 weeks, the oat group saw no weight change, but those who ate apples lost 2 pounds (0.9 kg).

 Additionally, the apple group reduced overall calorie intake by 25 calories per day, while the oat group ate slightly more calories.